ahoymrag/ahoymrag.github.io/seaM/screenplay/scenes/scenes-25-31.md

 **RADIO ANNOUNCER (V.O.)**

 > And now for your evening weather forecast.
 Expect clear skies tonight with a slight breeze off the bay side.
 Perfect weather for the upcoming Branford Sea Harvest Festival next week.
-Don't miss out on this annual extravaganza!
+Don't miss out on this annual experience for you and the whole family - the whole family - everyone can experience this joyus - everyone is welcomed - come forth towards the extravaganza!

 ---

-## Scene 26: EXT.
-DOMINIC'S BACKYARD DECK PARTY - EVENING
+## Scene 26: INT.
+DOMINIC'S SCREENED BACKYARD DECK PARTY - EVENING

-The setting sun bathes the backyard in a golden glow.
-Laughter and sizzling BBQ sounds fill the air as neighbors mingle on the deck. _DALLAS_ stands with _DOMINIC_, an animated neighbor who's talking enthusiastically.
+The setting sun bathes the backyard in a golden glow of fury.
+Laughter and sizzling sounds engulf the air as the neighbors mingle upon the backyard screened deck. _DALLAS_ stands with _DOMINIC_, who's talking enthusiastically.

 **DOMINIC**
 _(gesturing with a fork full of ziti)_

-> Yeah, yeah, Hugo--my cousin--throws an annual charity event every summer.
-You'd really like him--his daughter's into all that sea stuff too.
-You and your son should join us.
-The kids can play, and we can all hang out.
+> Yeah, yeah, Hugo--my cousin--throws a big party every summer.
+You'd really like him-- he used to own a cosignment store out in branford but now he throws these parties - for charity you kno - .
+You and your boy - what's his name?

-**DOMINIC**
-_(chuckling, gesturing with his fork)_

-> You know, it's wild that we're having this on a Wednesday, right?
-But that's just how our schedules are these days.
-Everyone's away on the weekends, picking apples and whatnot.
-We've got to squeeze in as many BBQs as we can while we still have breath in our lungs!
+_Cut To Kids table:

+**Mac**
+Mac

+**Jocylen**
+Jocylen (beat) you are that new kid from midwest?

+**Mac**
+He's over there

+**Jocylen**
+What does he do?

+**Mac**
+Maths

+**Makalaya enters

+Cut to:

+should join us.
+The kids can play, we can hang out.

 _(takes a bite of ziti, then continues)_

-> I mean, who knows when the next storm might hit, or when life might throw us a curveball?
-So we gather when we can, break bread together, and enjoy these moments.
-That's what community's all about, isn't it?
+> I mean, who knows when the next storm might hit

-_Dallas smiles politely, but seems a bit overwhelmed by Dominic's energy.
-Mac stands nearby, quietly listening but not engaging, his eyes occasionally drifting to the edge of the backyard._
+_Dallas nods politely, but seems a bit overwhelmed by Dominic's energy.
+Mac stands nearby, quietly listening but not engaging, his eyes occasionally drifting to the edge of the backyard.
+In the far distance there appears to be an object

 _MAKAYLA (12) approaches Dominic, hugging him quickly.
-She then steps back, looking over at Mac as she adjusts her backpack straps._
+She then steps back, looking over at Mac as she adjusts her backpack straps.

 **MAKAYLA**
 _(to Dominic)_
 > Dad, I'm heading to the back with the others.
-I'll be back later.
+We'll be back in 20 minutes.

 **DOMINIC**

-> Okay, just stay close.
-We're about to eat.
-We've got clam chowder that'll warm your soul, lobster rolls bursting with flavor, and a seafood boil with shrimp, clams, and mussels straight from the Sound.
-And don't miss the stuffed clams and the corn on the cob, all seasoned to perfection.
-Oh, and save room for the blueberry pie - it's a local legend!
+> 20 minutes?
+What do you got to for 20 minutes?

 **MAKAYLA**
+> I want to show them the fort

+**DOMINIC**
+> Ooo the secret fort - - Makyala - when you going to show us the secret fort?

+**MAKAYLA**
 > Yes, Dad.

 _Makayla glances at Mac, making brief eye contact before turning and heading toward the far end of the backyard.
-She disappears into the twilight, silhouetted against the setting sun._
+She disappears into the twilight, silhouetted against the setting sun.

-_Dallas watches her leave, sensing something in the air, but doesn't say anything.
-Dominic resumes his animated conversation._
+_Dallas watches her leave, as if sensing something in the air, but doesn't say anything.
+Dominic resumes the animated conversation.

-**DOMINIC**

-> So this charity event...

 ---